Funding Opportunities for Student Entrepreneurs

 See the REIP Requirements (PDF).
 If this program is of interest to you, please contact the Center Director at SCTE@rpi.edu to discuss the possibilities.

-NCIIA will launch its 2012-13 E-Team Program for college and university-based innovators and entrepreneurs.
-An expansion of the previously awarded E-Team grants, the E-Team Program provides early-stage funding of up to $75,000, along with training, coaching, and investment opportunity for teams working on market-based technology inventions.
+The E-Team Program gives college students the chance to move new tech ideas out of the lab and classroom and into the marketplace.
+Pproviding early-stage funding of up to $75,000, along with training, coaching, and investment opportunity for teams working on market-based technology inventions.

 Venture BPlan Series